Beatrix-droid/deepX-flask-frontend/README.md

-# deepX-flask-frontend
+# deepX-flask-wweb app
-the frontend for the machine learning model
+The web application part of the machine learning project

 ## Setup & Installation